HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 #### Step 1.
 Import SDK

-First as always, you need to access the SDK.
+First you need access to the SDK in the code.

 <!-- tabs:start -->

 #### ** NodeJS (Typescript) **

+The Typescript package is available on [npmjs.com](https://www.npmjs.com/package/@internet-of-people/sdk).

-In Typescript you need to use multiple modules from the sdk.
-Please read more about Typescript modules [here](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk#Modules).
+In Typescript you need to use multiple modules from the SDK (The Layer1 and Network module are already included in the project template).
+Additional features can be accessed through other modules about which you can read [here](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk#Modules).

+For this tutorial you will use the Crypto, Layer1, Layer2 and Network module from our stack.
 ```typescript
 import { Crypto, Layer1, Layer2, Network } from '@internet-of-people/sdk';
 ```